Khashiev/CareerTrack1/README.md

 1. If you notice that the most rejections are at the "resume review" stage, then you need to rebuild your resume: check positions, what results are mentioned in work experience, your portfolio.

 2. If there are more rejections after the interview with the HR manager, then you need to prepare better for the interview:

-- think of a better think of a story about yourself;
+    - think of a better story about yourself;
     - explore the most common [questions](https://hh.ru/article/303229);
     - prepare for technical questions in the [interview](https://tproger.ru/articles/sobesedovanie-v-it-kompaniju-chto-nuzhno-znat-dzhunioru/).

 3. If there are more rejections after tech interview/test assignments, pay attention to your hard skills and what needs to be improved.
 4. You can also ask for feedback from [mentors](https://getmentor.dev/) in your field or find someone who is already in the position.